Capital One Financial Corporation (COF) Shares Down Despite Recent Market Volatility

 COF’s Market Performance

-The stock of Capital One Financial Corporation (COF) has seen a 4.61% increase in the past week, with a -12.15% drop in the past month, and a 2.53% gain in the past quarter.
-The volatility ratio for the week is 2.25%, and the volatility levels for the past 30 days are at 3.72% for COF.
-The simple moving average for the last 20 days is 0.60% for COF stock, with a simple moving average of -7.72% for the last 200 days.
+COF’s stock has seen a -1.48% decrease for the week, with a -6.14% drop in the past month and a -2.40% fall in the past quarter.
+The volatility ratio for the week is 2.40%, and the volatility levels for the past 30 days are at 3.70% for Capital One Financial Corporation The simple moving average for the last 20 days is 1.32% for COF stock, with a simple moving average of -8.15% for the last 200 days.

 Analysts’ Opinion of COF